 - Second moment: .

-Example 14.1 Let’s consider a Gaussian setup, i.e. For a Gaussian setup if are jointly normal, then the marginals are normal, i.e. and also the conditionals distributions are normal, i.e. and the conditional moments reads explicitly as: and In this setup the parameters are:
+Example 14.1 Let’s consider a multivariate Gaussian setup, i.e. If are jointly normal, then the marginals are multivariate normal, i.e. and also the conditionals distributions, i.e. In such model’s setup the conditional expectation of given reads and the conditional variance as In this setup the parameters are:

 - Joint distribution, .